oracle-livelabs/adb/shared/adw-data-lake/use-data-sharing-data-studio/create-user-storage-credentials/create-user-storage-credentials.md

 ## Introduction

 In this lab, as the **`admin`** user, you will create a **data share provider** and a **data share consumer** users and grant the two users the necessary role and privileges.
-Next, as the new **`share_provider`** user, you will create an Oracle Object Storage bucket (if you don't have one) where you will store the shared data.
 You will optionally create an RSA key pair, if you don't have one.
 This will provide you with the private key, the user's and tenancy's OCIDs, and the fingerprint which you will need to create the OCI credential.
 Finally, you'll create an OCI credential.

 ![Create a user, a bucket, and an OCI credential.](./images/user-bucket-credential-diagram.png " ")